Our solution is founded on the genius of NATURE so when we refer to GREEN we mean PLANTS.

 Ongoing Areas For Development

-- To support all tiers Government in developing green infrastructure policy and legislation.
+- To support all tiers Government in developing green infrastructure policy, planning and legislation.

 - Research for Australian Green Infrastructure.

-Our members include design and construction professionals, building stakeholders, decision makers, environmental consultants, government officials, students and homeowners passionate about the Natural Environment; sustainable design and living architecture.
+Our members include design and construction professionals, building stakeholders, decision makers, environmental consultants, government officials, students and homeowners passionate about sustainable design and living architecture.

 In the 21st Century humanity needs to overcome challenges of population growth, food production and the impacts of climate change in order to restore a sustainable balance with nature.
 GRA is of the belief that this is achievable, however, it will require innovative, informed and decisive government leadership and planning.
 Innovative revision of planning codes can promote collaborative, unified efforts from the disciplines of architecture, landscape design, urban planning, engineering, ecology, environmental management, botany, psychology and horticulture which can enhance and protect our environment and improve the quality of life for future generations.
 GRA believes that NOW is the TIME for a review on urban expansion codes and practice.
 What has worked in the past does not logically make it correct.